The Chronic Kidney Disease in Children Cohort Study (CKiD)

 The time to ESRD, defined by transplantation, dialysis, or a 50% decrease in GFR, is a secondary outcome measure.
 Measures of neurodevelopment, cognitive ability and growth, and cardiovascular disease risk factors are also assessed.

-Results from the CKiD study have generated over 50 publications to date in more than 10 journals.
-Cross-sectional analysis of baseline CKiD data has revealed valuable information that better defines the prevalence of comorbid conditions and associated risk factors, including hypertension, LVH, dyslipidemia, anemia, poor growth, and abnormal neurocognitive development, that accompany CKD.
-To date, CKiD data has facilitated the development of more accurate estimating equations for GFR, which will be valuable to monitor changes in kidney function of children over time.
-Longitudinal follow-up of the cohort is ongoing to provide more insight on the progression of CKD.
+Results from the CKiD study have generated over 140 publications to date (https://statepi.jhsph.edu/ckid/publications/).
+Cross-sectional and longitudinal analysis of CKiD data has revealed valuable information that better defines the prevalence and impact of comorbid conditions and associated risk factors, including hypertension, LVH, dyslipidemia, anemia, poor growth, and abnormal neurocognitive development, that accompany CKD.
+To date, CKiD data has facilitated the development of more accurate estimating equations for GFR (https://ckid-gfrcalculator.shinyapps.io/eGFR/), which allows clinicians to monitor changes in kidney function of children over time.
+Longitudinal follow-up of the cohort is ongoing and will continue to provide insight on the progression of CKD (https://www.kidney.org/professionals/kdoqi/gfr_calculatorPedRisk).